Judge signals December may be too soon for Trump’s classified documents case, but doesn't set date

 FORT PIERCE, Fla.
 (AP) — A federal judge signaled Tuesday that December may be too soon to begin former President Donald Trump’s landmark criminal trial concerning the mishandling of classified documents, but did not say whether she would agree to Trump’s request to put the trial off until after the 2024 election.

-Judge Aileen Cannon said she would issue a written order “promptly” after the nearly two-hour hearing in federal court in Fort Pierce, Florida, where lawyers for Trump pressed for an indefinite delay of a trial date.
+Judge Aileen Cannon said she would issue a written order “promptly” after the nearly two-hour hearing in federal court in Fort Pierce, Florida, where Trump's lawyers pressed for an indefinite delay of a trial date.

-Trump's lawyers say they need more time to prepare for what they describe as a complex case with a huge amount of evidence to review.
-They also argue the former president can't get a fair trial ahead of the 2024 election, in which he is seeking to reclaim the White House.
+The sparring over setting a trial date, a routine matter in criminal cases, underscores the unprecedented nature of prosecuting a former president who is also running to reclaim the White House in 2024.

+Trump has denied any wrongdoing and slammed the prosecution as an attempt to hurt his campaign.

 “He should be treated like anybody else,” Harbach said.
 “He is not different than any other busy, important person.”

-It was the first time arguments were held in front of Cannon in the unprecedented federal prosecution of the former president, who is also facing charges in a separate case in New York.
-Cannon has been under increased scrutiny since a court ruling last year that critics said was unduly favorable to Trump.

-Trump's co-defendant, Walt Nauta, attended the hearing, but Trump did not.
-He was traveling Tuesday to Iowa, where he was taping a town hall with Fox News host Sean Hannity.

-Todd Blanche, one of Trump’s lawyers, said he disagreed with the prosecution’s view that this case should be treated like any other because of his position as the leading candidate looking to run against President Joe Biden.
-His team asked the judge to wait until after the election, arguing they believe the circumstances to guarantee a fair trial would improve by then.
+But Todd Blanche, one of Trump’s lawyers, pushed back against the idea that this case be treated like any other.
+Trump's team said it believes the circumstances to ensure a fair trial would improve after the election.

 “It is intellectually dishonest to say this case is like any other case,” Blanche said.
 “It is not.”